asok-mirror/asok-mirror/README.md

 Strong believer of Aritifical Intelligence and Blockchain technolgies for the better world.

-Lets keep learning, help others and develop together
+Lets keep learning, help others and develop together.